Filter Options

 What does gorilla trekking in Uganda cost?

-“The permit fee for mountain gorilla trekking in Uganda is currently US$700.
+“The permit fee for mountain gorilla trekking in Uganda is currently US$800 for visitors from outside of Africa.
 Although this might seem expensive, it is a bargain compared to the US$1,500 permit fee in Rwanda, which is currently the only other country where these gentle giants can be tracked.
-Gorilla trekking is offered in two parks in Uganda: Bwindi Impenetrable National Park and Mgahinga National Park.
+Note, however, that permits for residents of Uganda and citizens of other African countries are quite a bit cheaper than this.
+Gorilla trekking is offered in two places in Uganda: Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
 Both offer a similar experience where you can spend one hour with a gorilla troop after you have reached their location.
 The group size is limited to eight people.
-A new activity, offered in Bwindi only, is the gorilla habituation experience.
-Two semi-habituated troops can be tracked by a limited group of four tourists daily, who can stay for four hours.
+An activity offered in Bwindi only is the gorilla habituation experience.
+This involves visiting a gorilla group that is still in the process of getting used to tourist visits.
+The activity is limited to four tourists per group, and you can stay with the gorillas for up to four hours (as opposed to the usual one hour).
 Viewing is less easy as these gorillas prefer to keep their distance since they aren’t yet fully habituated.
 The price for this special activity is US$1,500.”

 Factors influencing the cost of a Uganda safari 3